rowedahelicon/Source---Steam-Security-Check/README.md

 # Source---Steam-Security-Check

-This is a plugin that will kick players with an incomplete steam profile, this is almost always a hacker using a bot of some sort.
+This is a SourceMod plugin that will kick players with an incomplete steam profile, this is almost always a hacker using a bot of some sort.
 An incomplete steam profile usually has no avatar and the profile displays the following text.
+AFAIK, it should work in TF2, OF, CS:GO, etc.

 >This user has not yet set up their Steam Community profile.
 If you know this person, encourage them to set up their profile and join in the gaming!